kyleneideck/BackgroundMusic/README.md

 ## Recording system audio

 With Background Music running, open QuickTime Player and go `File > New Audio Recording...` (or movie/screen).
-Then click the arrow next to the record button that looks like `⌄` and select `Background Music Device` as the input device.
+Then click the arrow next to the record button that looks like `⌄` and select `Background Music` as the input device.

-You should be able to record system audio and a microphone together by creating an [aggregate device](https://support.apple.com/en-us/HT202000) that combines your input device (usually Built-in Input) with Background Music Device.
+You should be able to record system audio and a microphone together by creating an [aggregate device](https://support.apple.com/en-us/HT202000) that combines your input device (usually Built-in Input) with the Background Music device.
 You can create the aggregate device using the Audio MIDI Setup utility from `/Applications/Utilities`.

 ## Install from source